-I love cooking, that much should be obvious, but there’s something I like even more: eating.
-Good food is one of the best things in life, alas, my appetite and my metabolism are not in sync.
-This is why I am always creating modified versions of my favorite recipes so I can enjoy them without guilt.
+I am always creating modified versions of my favorite recipes so I can enjoy them without guilt.
 Can you guess what dish inspired these Baked Ripe Plantains?

 Did you say Platanos al Caldero (Caramelized Ripe Plantains)?
 Good guess!

-- 2 very ripe plantains, peeled (see notes)
+- 2 very ripe plantains, (see notes)

 - 12 cloves

-- 2 tablespoons of vegetable oil (peanut, corn or soy)
+- 2 tablespoons of oil

-- 1/2 teaspoon of powdered cinnamon
+- ½ teaspoon of powdered cinnamon

-- 1/4 cup of water
+- ¼ cup of water

 Prepping plantains: Peel the plantains and cut into halves.
 Stick 3 cloves into each half.